susanweber/open-specimen-irt-client/README.md

 1. Clone the repository on your local machine. "git clone https://jjuachon@bitbucket.org/biobank/irt-client.git"
 2. Go to the root directory: "cd irt-client"
 3. Configure your Oracle DB connection by editing the persistence.xml file.
+NB get the information for production from Reil.
-4. Build the source code: "gradle build".
+4. Build the source code: "./gradlew clean build".
 This will create an irt-client.war in the ./build/libs directory.
 5. Deploy the war file to your tomcat webapps folder.

 * Configuration